Zenika/proxybeez/README.md

 # How it works

 Proxybeez works like a reverse-proxy.
-It has a configuration that defines how requests should be routed, and it simply obeys that.
+It has a configuration that defines how requests should be routed to Alibeez, and it simply obeys that.

 The configuration must be provided in JSON format through the `PROXYBEEZ_CONFIG` environment variable or stored in a file pointed to by the